Collaborationist Chinese Army: Army

 During its existence, the Reorganized National Government of the Republic of China fielded a force that was estimated by Western sources to have been between 300,000 and 500,000 strong.
 Wang Jingwei initially planned to raise a force of twelve divisions under his personal command, although most Nanjing Government troops were only under his nominal control throughout the war.
 All military matters were theoretically managed by the Central Military Commission, but in reality the body was largely symbolic and had little authority.
-The Peacebuilding National Army commanders were able to operate without much interference from Wang's government and in many cases were former warlords or officers of Chiang Kai-shek's Nationalist Army.
-Wang initially recruited his troops from former Nationalist soldiers and the puppet troops that had previously served the Provisional and Reformed Governments, which were both united under Wang's command.
-In the "Japan–China Military Affairs Agreement" signed by Japan and the Reorganized National Government, the Japanese agreed to train and equip an unspecified number of divisions for the Peacebuilding National Army.
+The Nanjing Army commanders were able to operate without much interference from Wang's government and in many cases were former warlords or officers of Chiang Kai-shek's Nationalist Army.
+Wang initially recruited his troops from former Nationalist soldiers and the collaborationist troops that had previously served the Provisional and Reformed Governments, which were both united under Wang's command.
+In the "Japan–China Military Affairs Agreement" signed by Japan and the Reorganized National Government, the Japanese agreed to train and equip an unspecified number of divisions for the Nanjing Army.
 They were provided with mostly captured Nationalist equipment along with small amounts of Japanese weapons.

 Their Japanese advisors viewed the army as a strictly infantry force, providing it only with minimal artillery and armor, and what little they did receive was mostly used by Wang's three Capital Guard divisions.
-The main type of artillery in use by the Peacebuilding National Army were medium mortars, with 31 field guns (including Model 1917 mountain guns) being in use by the Guards divisions.
+The main type of artillery in use by the Nanjing Army were medium mortars, with 31 field guns (including Model 1917 mountain guns) being in use by the Guards divisions.
 The Japanese provided 18 Type 94 tankettes in 1941 so that the Wang Jingwei regime would have at least a token armored force.
-Records indicate that the Peacebuilding National Army was also given 20 armored cars and 24 motorcycles.
+Records indicate that the Nanjing Army was also given 20 armored cars and 24 motorcycles.
 Since there were few factories in the Nanjing Government's territory, it had to rely on weapons captured from Nationalist troops and those provided by Japan.
-Due to this the quality and quantity of small arms used by the Peacebuilding National Army varied greatly.
-Two of the most widely used rifles were the Chinese version of the Mauser 98k and the Hanyang 88, though various other kinds also found their way to the army.
-In 1941 the Japanese sold some 15,000 captured Carcano rifles and 30,000 new Arisaka rifles which were issued to the best Peacebuilding National Army units.
+Due to this the quality and quantity of small arms used by the Nanjing Army varied greatly.
+Two of the most widely used rifles were the Chinese version of the Karabiner 98k and the Hanyang 88, though various other kinds also found their way to the army.
+In 1941 the Japanese sold some 15,000 captured Carcano rifles and 30,000 new Arisaka rifles which were issued to the best Nanjing Army units.
 Various machine gun models were also used, including the Czech ZB-26 light machine gun and Type 3 heavy machine gun.
 Even when Nanjing troops were decently armed, the amount of ammunition they received was limited, but later in the war the Nanjing regime was producing some equipment in its own factories.